Jack Frost (Marvel Comics): Publication history

+In a 2025 issue of the Scarlet Witch series, Jack Frost was finally rescued by the Scarlet Witch from within his ice worm prison.

 Fictional character biography

 Jack Frost resembles a young man made of ice, and can create and withstand extremely cold temperatures and generate large amounts of ice.

 The introduction in his first story implies that he is a mythical creature, a lonely figure existing in the Arctic landscape: "The far north!
 Challenging!
 Mysterious!
 Foreboding!
 The land that no man really knows... in this great, frozen waste, surrounded by an eternal, deathly quiet, lives a person we have all heard of but few men have seen — the King of the Cold — Jack Frost!"

 This spirit was awoken by the cries of a dying prospector, who's been shot by a claim-jumper.
 In his final moments, the man pleads with Jack to protect his daughter in New York City, and Jack — horrified by the crime — transports himself to America to confer with the police.
-They don't believe his story, so he determines to fight evil wherever he can find it.
+They do not believe his story, so he determines to fight evil wherever he can find it.

 During World War II, he joined with other superheroes to form the team Liberty Legion and protect the United States from Axis home-front infiltration.
 The Liberty Legion was initially assembled by Bucky to rescue the Invaders brainwashed by the Red Skull.
 With the Legion, Jack Frost battled Namor the Sub-Mariner and the original Human Torch, and protected bystanders from shrapnel with an ice umbrella.

 Jack Frost was seen again in a 1991 issue of Captain America, in which it was explained that he had sacrificed himself by melding with a powerful Arctic "ice-worm" monster, in order to neutralize it and keep it from savaging innocent people.
 Jack Frost was briefly freed during an encounter with Captain America, before willingly being swallowed by and joining with the ice-worm once more.
 Thor speculates that Jack Frost may be the diminutive child of a Norse mythology Frost giant.
+This was subsequently confirmed in Scarlet Witch vol.4 #8 (2025) wherein it is revealed he is the son of Buri and an ice giant.